List of Fraggle Rock characters: Mokey Fraggle

-Mokey Fraggle (performed by Kathryn Mullen in the original series, Donna Kimball in Fraggle Rock: Rock On and Fraggle Rock: Back to the Rock, and voiced by Mona Marshall in the animated series) is a highly spiritual and artistic hippie-type Fraggle who usually remains quiet and contemplative, though even she can get annoyed from time to time.
-Mokey often enjoys painting and writing poetry, although, according to the episode "Mokey's Funeral," her friends, Gobo, Boober, Wembley, and Red, do not always enjoy listening to her poems, especially ones about death or unusually long ones about friendships.
+Mokey Fraggle (performed by Kathryn Mullen in the original series, Donna Kimball in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock, voiced by Mona Marshall in the animated series) is a highly spiritual and artistic hippie-type Fraggle who usually remains quiet and contemplative, though even she can get annoyed from time to time.
+Mokey often enjoys painting and writing poetry, although, according to the episode "Mokey's Funeral", her friends, Gobo, Boober, Wembley, and Red, do not always enjoy listening to her poems, especially ones about death or unusually long ones about friendships.
 She functions as the optimist of the group, trying to see the best in everyone and everything, and comforting her friends when no such "bright side" can be found.
 According to episode 15, Mokey can make friends quite easily because of her optimistic personality.
 Though spiritual and serene, Mokey has the dangerous job of procuring radishes from the Gorgs's garden.
 Mokey has mauve skin and light blue-green hair.
 She wears a greyish brown robe-like sweater and later an actual turtleneck sweater underneath the robe-like sweater starting in "The Great Radish Famine."
 She also wears the pop-top from a soda can as a necklace pendant.
 Mokey Fraggle's puppet regularly switches back and forth between live hands and rod hands, depending on the requirements of the scene.
 During those times, Mokey's right hand is usually performed by Trish Leeper.
 Also, she is the only Fraggle character to have moveable eyelids which open wide when scared, excited, or surprised.
 Mokey thinks more about the heart and is the oldest of the Fraggle group, serving as a den mother.
 In one episode, Mokey proved herself worthy of joining Cantus and his minstrels, but ultimately chose to remain with her friends.
 She was designed by Michael K. Frith, the husband of Mokey's performer Kathryn Mullen, and built by Jan Rosenthal.